cloudtools/cloudsweeper/README.md

 Cloudsweeper can be used to find out more details about a specified resource in AWS.
 This is useful to quickly get some more details if all you have is a resource ID.
 If using the make target, the `RESOURCE_ID` variable must be set.
 If running the command directly, use the `--resource-id` flag.

 ### Cleanup - `make cleanup`
 The cleanup target will look through resources and delete those that should be cleaned up.
 This is determined by looking at tags of the resources.
+There are certain thresholds that can be configured for this target.
+You can get more information on what those are by looking at the `--help` flag in the executable or by looking at the `config.conf` file
 There are three requirements for this deletion:
 #### Lifetime
 A resource can have a lifetime.
 This is specified with the tag `Key: cloudsweeper-lifetime, Value: days-X`, where `X` is the number of days to keep the resource after its creation date.
 If the current date is after a resource's creation date + the lifetime it will get cleaned up.
 #### Expiry